 Desktop App with Flutter Is Within Reach

 Surf was an early adopter of this technology, having developed apps with the technology in the areas of e-commerce, banking, and food tech.
-In the article, we’ll explore the framework’s capabilities for building desktop applications and examples of desktop apps successfully built with the framework.
+In the article, we’ll explore the framework’s capabilities and examples of desktop apps successfully built with the framework.

 Flutter desktop: upgrades for Windows, macOS, and Linux